CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>Alarm Day of Week</summary>

 Field to select the exact day for the system to turn on.

-Active only when ‘Wake Up on Alarm’ has value ‘Weekly Event’.
+Active only when `Wake Up on Alarm` has value `Weekly Event`.

 Possible values:

 1.	**N/A** – Default